-Counterparty credit risk in trading book is subject to the same risk management framework as in banking book.
+The Group's counterparty credit risk arising from over-the-counter ("OTC") derivative transactions, repo-style transactions both in trading and banking book is subject to the same risk management framework as above mentioned.
 The Group established credit limit through formal credit approval procedures to control the pre-settlement credit risk arising from derivatives transactions and settlement limit to control the settlement risk arising from foreign exchange-related transactions in both the trading book and banking book.
-The Group monitors the risk exposures due to fluctuations in the market value by determining the current exposure value of the transactions
+The Group monitors the risk exposure due to fluctuations in the market value by determining the current exposure value of the transactions.
+Exceptions or excesses are timely and closely identified and monitored by credit risk management units.